 Contact CBT of NC for Basement and Crawlspace Waterproofing in Raleigh

 If you experience a leak or a flood in your home, we’re here to help.
-At Crawl Space & Basement Technologies, we offer mold removal services as well as provide basement and crawlspace water proofing so if there ever is another leak, the structure of your home will stay safe and secure.
+At Crawl Space & Basement Technologies, we offer mold removal services, vapor barrier installation, as well as provide basement and crawlspace water proofing so if there ever is another leak, the structure of your home will stay safe and secure.
 Call us or complete our online contact form to learn more about our services!